IBM-Cloud/openshift4-lab/workshop/part1-learn_openshift/ex-2-log.md

 Let's simulate some load on our application.

-1. Define an environment variable named `MYPROJECT` and set the project name by replacing `<your-initials>` with your own initials.
+1. Define an environment variable named `MYPROJECT` and set the project name by replacing `<your-lastname>` with your own last name.
 This project is the same project as the one used in the console to deploy the app.

     ```sh
-    export MYPROJECT=lab-<your-initials>
+    export MYPROJECT=lab-<your-lastname>
     ```

 1. Make sure you're connected to the project where you deployed your app.